tom2433/LiftTracker/README.md

 ## 07-21

+info description for migration makes it seem like the data is going to two places

 make lift set in progress card's eight/rep note take up the same width as the value inputs

 ## 07-17